 With OptinMonster, you can set this up in a matter of seconds.

-- Go to the Display Rules tab for your optin and select If… pages viewed
+- Go to the Display Rules tab for your optin and select the pages viewed condition

 - Choose the operator you want from the dropdown (equals, more/less than, at least/no more than)

 - Select the number of pages you want

 Now you won’t disturb visitors who are just landing on your site.